Zeno97/cordova-plugin-jitsi-meet-sdk/README.md

 	console.error(error);
 });
 ```

+##Supported events
+CONFERENCE_JOINED
+Broadcasted when a conference was joined.
+The data HashMap contains a url key with the conference URL.

+CONFERENCE_TERMINATED
+Broadcasted when the active conference ends, be it because of user choice or because of a failure.
+The data HashMap contains an error key with the error and a url key with the conference URL.
+If the conference finished gracefully no error key will be present.

+CONFERENCE_WILL_JOIN
+Broadcasted before a conference is joined.
+The data HashMap contains a url key with the conference URL.

+AUDIO_MUTED_CHANGED
+Broadcasted when audioMuted state changed.
+The data HashMap contains a muted key with state of the audioMuted for the localParticipant.

+VIDEO_MUTED_CHANGED
+Broadcasted when videoMuted state changed.
+The data HashMap contains a muted key with state of the videoMuted for the localParticipant.

+PARTICIPANT_JOINED
+Broadcasted when a participant has joined the conference.
+The data HashMap contains information of the participant that has joined.
+Depending of whether the participant is the local one or not, some of them are present/missing. isLocal email name participantId

+PARTICIPANT_LEFT
+Broadcasted when a participant has joined the conference.
+The data HashMap contains information of the participant that has left.
+Depending of whether the participant is the local one or not, some of them are present/missing. isLocal email name participantId

+ENDPOINT_TEXT_MESSAGE_RECEIVED
+Broadcasted when an endpoint text message is received.
+The data HashMap contains a senderId key with the participantId of the sender and a message key with the content.

+PARTICIPANTS_INFO_RETRIEVED
+Broadcasted when a RETRIEVE_PARTICIPANTS_INFO action is called.
+The data HashMap contains a participantsInfo key with a list of participants information and a requestId key with the id that was sent in the RETRIEVE_PARTICIPANTS_INFO action.

+CHAT_MESSAGE_RECEIVED
+Broadcasted when a chat text message is received.
+The data HashMap contains a senderId key with the participantId of the sender, a message key with the content, a isPrivate key with a boolean value and a timestamp key.

+CHAT_TOGGLED
+Broadcasted when the chat dialog is opened or closed.
+The data HashMap contains a isOpen key with a boolean value.

+##Broadcasting Actions
+Working in progress...

 ## Issues
 The plugin will receive updates and fixes.
 In the future will be developed also an ios version.
 Write in the Issues section for any problem.